Dave-ee/Tutorials-and-Documentation/Tutorials/README.md

   - Tutorials for general tips and tricks!

 - Bash Bunny
-  - Tutorials and scripts for the Bash Bunny!
+  - Tutorials for Bash Bunny payloads!